 A panel discussion at the Frontline Club on how online data and its dissemination is changing journalism and the relationship between public and power.

-Speaking on Secrets and Surveillance at the RSA, London on 15 April 2010, followed by questions.
+Speaking on Secrets and Surveillance at the Royal Society for the Arts, followed by questions.

-Heather Brooke is the journalist and campaigner whose investigations exposed the opaqueness of the expenses system.
-She talks to Sarah Montague about the culture of secrecy in Britain and the importance of making public information more accessible.
+Speaking to BBC’s HARDtalk programme about the culture of secrecy in Britain and the importance of making public information more accessible.

 A segment on Charlie Brooker’s Newswipe show in which I discuss the naming of official spokespeople.

-A short interview piece for ITN on the criminal investigation into MPs’ expense claims.
+A short interview piece on the criminal investigation into MPs’ expense claims.

 Debating the MPs expenses scandal on Channel 4 News with presenter Jon Snow and MP Stuart Bell.